MonoGSDF: Exploring Monocular Geometric Cues for Gaussian Splatting-Guided Implicit Surface Reconstruction: Introduction

 \section{Introduction}

 3D Gaussian Splatting (3DGS) \cite{kerbl20233d} has emerged as a state-of-the-art method for high-quality novel view synthesis by leveraging the rasterization pipeline and representing 3D scenes using points characterized by Gaussian functions.
 However, 3DGS remains an explicit and discrete representation, posing challenges for accurate 3D surface reconstruction and meshing.
 This limitation is particularly important for applications such as geometry editing \cite{yang2024deformable, chen2024gaussianeditor, wang2024gaussianeditor}, 3D animation \cite{tang2023dreamgaussian, yuan2024gavatar, qian20243dgs}, and robotics \cite{zhou2024drivinggaussian, keetha2024splatam, yugay2023gaussian}.
-The primary challenge lies in 3DGS being a discrete and unstructured point-based geometry representation.
-Given that 3D Gaussians are primarily optimized for accurate appearance rendering rather than geometric regularization, which complicates the extraction of accurate 3D surfaces through post-processing methods like Poisson surface reconstruction \cite{kazhdan2006poisson}.
+The main challenge is that 3DGS models geometry as a discrete, unstructured point set.
+Because 3D Gaussians are optimized for rendering quality instead of geometric consistency, post-processing methods such as Poisson surface reconstruction \cite{kazhdan2006poisson} struggle to recover accurate 3D surfaces.

 These challenges have motivated recent investigations exploring how 3DGS can be used for high-quality surface reconstruction while maintaining its rendering speed and efficiency.
 Methods like 2DGS \cite{huang20242d} address this by aligning 2D Gaussians to surfaces, although their depth map-based mesh extraction \cite{curless1996volumetric} struggles with thin structures and unbounded scenes due to resolution and resource limitations.
-Methods such as SuGaR \cite{guedon2024sugar} attempt to address these limitations by aligning 3D Gaussians with mesh faces, while DN-Splater \cite{turkulainen2024dn} incorporates depth and normal estimators.
+Methods such as SuGaR \cite{guedon2024sugar} attempt to address these limitations by aligning 3D Gaussians with mesh faces.
 Nevertheless their reliance on Poisson reconstruction \cite{kazhdan2006poisson} still fundamentally limits reconstruction and meshing quality due to the inherent geometric inaccuracies of Gaussian representations.
 Although recent methods \cite{yu2024gsdf, lyu20243dgsr, zhang2025neural} have integrated SDF fields into Gaussian training for surface reconstruction, their incomplete exploration of the Gaussian-SDF relationship results in over-smoothed surfaces and limits their application within object-level reconstruction.